mindsphere/mindsphere.github.io/docs/mindconnect-nodejs/proxy-support.md

 # MindConnect-NodeJS - <small>Proxy Support</small>

-Set the http_proxy or HTTP_PROXY environment variable if you need to connect via proxy to MindSphere.
+Set the http_proxy or HTTP_PROXY environment variable if you need to connect via proxy to {{site.productname}}.
 The settings are valid for the MindConnect Agents, SDK, CLI, the development proxy and also for Node-RED agent.

 ## BASH (Linux, git bash...)